mufasa101/study-group/README.md

-I built this for anyone to use
+This is a simple study chat app that I developed for my sister.
-Love Joseph Disraeli Omenda
+I deployed a version of it to heroku for anyone to playaround with https://free-study-group.herokuapp.com/